iamlostshe/pano-py/README.md

-# Pano Py: Video Panorama Creator
+# Pano-Py: Video Panorama Creator

 This Python script extracts frames from a video file and stitches them into a panorama image using OpenCV.